GururajMunnalli/seaminaction/trunk/README.txt

 ** IMPORTANT **

-The stages/ directory contains a snapshot of the projects at the end of each chapter, or in the case of part 1 and part 3, at the end of the part.
+The stages/ directory contains a snapshot of the projects at the end of each chapter (e.g., projects-ch04), or in the case of part 1 and part 3, at the end of the part (e.g., projects-part1).
+Development is progressive, so the projects accumulate features as the part and chapter numbers increase.
+If you want to see the application in its entirety, then use projects-ch13.

 Each projects-chXX or projects-partX folder contains a file named chapter-developments.txt or part-developments.txt, respectively, which describes what setup was done and what changes were made to the application in that chapter or part.